simeononsecurity/simeononsecurity.ch/content/articles/safe-social-media-practices-and-protecting-your-privacy-online/index.en.md

 **Safe Social Media Practices: Protecting Your Privacy Online**

 In today's digital age, social media platforms have become an integral part of our lives.
 They allow us to connect with friends and family, share experiences, and express ourselves.
-However, it's crucial to be aware of the potential privacy risks associated with using social media.
+However, you need to be aware of the potential privacy risks associated with using social media.
 In this article, we will explore **safe social media practices** that can help protect your privacy online.
 We will also discuss **privacy settings** for popular platforms such as LinkedIn, Facebook, Twitter, and Instagram.

 {{< youtube id="z68CHwqBhDU" >}}